danr57/advent-of-code-2022/README.md

 | [3](day3) |  |
 | [5](day5) | 🌟🌟 *|

-<p><code>Cells with an * denote collaboration with @ikadix</code></p>
+<p>* <code>Cells with an asterisk denote collaboration with @ikadix</code></p>

 ## Mission brief
-<article class="day-desc"><p>Santa's reindeer typically eat regular reindeer food, but they need a lot of <a href="/2018/day/25">magical energy</a> to deliver presents on Christmas.
+<article class="day-desc"><p>Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
 For that, their favorite snack is a special type of <em class="star">star</em> fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.</p>
 <p>To supply enough magical energy, the expedition needs to retrieve a minimum of <em class="star">fifty stars</em> by December 25th.
 Although the Elves assure you that the grove has plenty of fruit, you decide to grab any fruit you see along the way, just in case.</p>
 <p>Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants <em class="star">one star</em>.
 Good luck!</p>
 </article>